 Despite only offering Level 1, I believe Rocket Hindi provides a solid amount of content and stands out for the sheer fact that it’s one of the only Hindi courses available at this time.

-Here’s a quick video demonstration I made showing some of the other language editions (this is the 2016 interface which has been hugely improved in the recent 2018 edition):
+Here’s a quick video demonstration I made showing some of the other language editions (this is an earlier version which has been hugely improved in the 2023 edition):

 Used Rocket Hindi before?
 Make sure to share your thoughts below!

 The all-important question: What Hindi resources are available?

 I’m sure one of the first things you noticed when searching for Hindi resources is that there isn’t a whole lot.